5ecompendium/bestiary/_creatures/dread-warrior.md

 ***Undead Nature.*** A dread warrior doesn't require air, food, drink, or sleep.

 ***Undead Fortitude.*** If damage reduces the dread warrior to 0 hit points, it must make a Constitution saving throw with a DC of 5 + the damage taken , unless the damage is radiant or from a critical hit.
-On a success, the dread warrior drops to l hit point instead.
+On a success, the dread warrior drops to 1 hit point instead.

 ### Actions